snowflakedb/snowflake-cli/README.md

 ```

 ### Logging
-SnowCLI print logs to console.
+Snowflake CLI print logs to console.
 By default, it will print only error level logs, if you need more information you can run command with parameter `-v/--verbose`, this will print logs with level info and higher.
 If it still not enough, there is `--debug` parameter which will print logs with level debug and higher with additional information.

 ## Get involved